mathgladiator/adama-lang/reference/src/guide/static-policies-document-events.md

 }
 ```

-The static policy also has a context which provides location about where the user is connecting from using ```@context``` constant.
+The static policy also has context which provides location about where the user is connecting from using ```@context``` constant.

 ```adama
 @static {